 For general concern expressed by a pupil about how sexting may affect them or for information only.
 This should be for cases where the concern expressed is not specific or related to an alleged incident or disclosure.
-In this case staff should direct pupils to the following government website https://www.disrespectnobody.co.uk/sexting/what-is-sexting/
+In this case staff should direct pupils to the following government website Sex and sexual content online (thinkuknow.co.uk)